 A charity initiative also helped raise over $50,000 for a local breast cancer charity and secured Thailand Open’s place in tennis history as the first outdoor tennis event to paint its match courts pink.

-APG’s skill, experience and expertise helped Zhengzhou make its mark on the WTA Tour, helping secure a huge upgrade in status from a lower-tier WTA $125k to becoming a WTA Premier 700 tournament and therefore joining the elite tier of WTA Premier events.
+APG’s skill, experience and expertise helped Zhengzhou make its mark on the WTA Tour, helping secure a huge upgrade in status from a lower-tier WTA $125k to becoming a WTA 500 tournament and therefore joining the elite tier of events.

 The tournament benefited from APG’s unique understanding of how to meet operational challenges with success and create strong foundations for ambitious events to grow and flourish.

 APG brought in its team of experts in event planning, management, marketing and PR to form successful local partnerships and ensure a successful tournament in year one, creating a strong foundation for growth and development.

 With a brand new state-of-the-art venue, Zhengzhou Open is fast establishing itself as one of the key women’s events of the WTA Tour’s Asian Swing.